JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 This lets `_find_covering_wire` discover the alias later via `_var_ref_toks_covers`, and `_var_alias_internal_path` computes the correct index into the alias's output type when a subsequent CONST_REF_RD or VAR_REF_RD needs to extract a specific concrete element from it.

+**`self.env` invalidation.** Unlike `_write_ref` (concrete-path writes) and `_elab_if`'s
+post-MUX env update — both described in the `self.env` Staleness section above — a VAR_REF_ASSIGN call site cannot set a single `self.env` scalar entry for the position it wrote, since that position isn't known until runtime.
+But an *existing* `self.env` leaf entry under the write's longest concrete prefix (the ref_toks path up to, not including, the first variable-index token) can still be stale: a later scalar read of one of those exact paths would otherwise hit `_read_ref`'s fast path and return a wire that predates this write, never seeing it through the alias chain at all. `_emit_var_ref_assign` calls `_invalidate_env_for_var_write(ref_toks)` after recording the alias (and `_elab_if` calls the same helper from its variable-ref_toks branch, where the "write" is the if-mux's own output) to drop those stale descendants — the same purge `_invalidate_descendant_env` performs for a concrete write, just rooted at the longest concrete prefix instead of the full (partly variable) ref_toks, since the exact leaf touched isn't known statically.

+### Out-of-Range Dynamic Index: Silent Truncation, Not Rejection

+The `var_dim_i` port for a variable dimension of size `dim_size` is declared as `_select_type_for_dim(dim_size)` — the minimum unsigned type that holds `0..dim_size-1` (e.g. size 10 → `uint4_t`).
+The index expression itself is usually wider (e.g. a `uint33_t` sum).
+VHDL's implicit `resize()` at the port connection truncates the wide value down to the port's width modulo 2^N — for a non-power-of-two `dim_size` this means an out-of-range index can silently alias onto a real slot instead of being rejected (e.g. `dim_size=3` → `uint2_t`, index 4 wraps to slot 0).
+Native sim instead raises `IndexError` for the same access, since it operates on the full Python int.
+This divergence is real but orthogonal to the VAR_REF_ASSIGN / VAR_REF_RD correctness issues described above — callers must keep dynamic indices in range themselves (as e.g. `make_axis_byte_sink` does, oversizing its buffer so every dynamic access it performs stays in bounds).

 ---